Is this centrally located Premier Inn the best cheap hotel in Leeds? Find out in the Premier Inn Leeds City Centre review.

 How Much Does It Cost to Stay at the Premier Inn Leeds City Centre (Whitehall Road)?

-Room rates in 2021 are from £29, rising to £49 for a fully flexible rate.
+Room rates in 2023 are from £35 for a non-refundable standard room and from £78 for a fully flexible rate in a Premier Plus room.
 This is a competitive price for a centrally located Leeds hotel.

 The Bottom Line: Is the Premier Inn a Good Cheap Hotel in Leeds?